-The saints come from large families for two reasons:
+Saints come from large families for 2 reasons:

 Saint Vincent de Paul was one of five children and Saint Vincent Ferrer, one of eight.
 Saint Aloysius Gonzaga, Blessed Perboyre, Saint Bernadette were each one of eight children.
 In the family of the Cure of Ars there were six children; in that of Saint Margaret Mary Alacoque, seven; in that of Saint Benedict Joseph Labre, fifteen.
 In the family of Saint Catherine of Siena, there were twenty-two children of the same marriage.
 And how many more examples we could still find!

 There is a charming Breton legend that carries an equally charming lesson...